This is a list of questions about the functionality question variants:

 - How does Drillster treat question variants in a test?

 What is a question variant?

 A question variant is a differently worded instance of a question, addressing the same knowledge element.
-Variants of a single questions may be completely different, but still cover the same knowledge element.
+Variants of a single question may be completely different but still, cover the same knowledge element.

 What does Drillster do with question variants?